• Skip to primary navigation

 2. Add olive oil to cast iron pan and heat to medium to medium high

-3. Add onion, garlic, and zucchini and mix
+3. Add zucchini, onion, and garlic. mix

 4. Add salt, pepper, and thyme